• info@al-dirassa.com

 He is the owner of the house who went out.

 The dual is a specific Arabic form used to refer to two people or two things.
-The dual relative pronouns are:
+For the masculine dual, we use:

 They are the two classmates who work hard in class.